iMarwan-k/Calculator/README.md

-# Calculator-Layout
+# Calculator

-Doing this porject helped me have a better understanding how UI layout works and how to use stack layout and view
+In this project I learned more about UI and stackView, tuple, if let, guard let, computed proparties

 ----------------------------------
 ## Credit